-The Dominguez Rancho Adobe Museum will celebrate Rancho Days on March 21, 2020 from 11am-4pm.
-The public is invited to experience life in 1800s Mexican California.
+The Dominguez Rancho Adobe Museum will celebrate Rancho Days at a future date.
+At that time, the public is invited to experience life in 1800s Mexican California.
 Experience the sights and sounds through music, crafts, and food.
 Visitors can participate in hands-on activities; such as, corn husk doll making, adobe brick making, butter making and gold panning.
 Exhibitors will demonstrate historic skills including blacksmithing and cattle roping.
 Children are encouraged to take part in a scavenger hunt and compete for prizes.
 Food and refreshments will be available for purchase.

 The Rancho Days of Mexican California started when the Mexican government awarded land grants to soldiers who had fought for Mexico in its War of Independence against Spain.